haskell/cabal/doc/how-to-analyze-haskell-code-performance.rst

 .. note::

-    While `cabal.project <cabal-project-file>`__ is intended for long-time settings that are useful to store in Git, `cabal.project.local` is for short-lived, local experiments (like profiling) that, in general, shouldn't be committed to Git.
+    While a :ref:`cabal.project <cabal-project-file>` file is intended for long-time settings that are useful to store in Git, ``cabal.project.local`` is for short-lived, local experiments (like profiling) that, in general, shouldn't be committed to Git.

 Second, run your application with the right runtime system flags and let it create a profiling report: